trezor/trezor-suite/docs/features/onboarding/onboarding.md

 -   Single seed
 -   Shamir (only available on TT/T2B1)

-At first it might seems that both options are doing exactly the same, real difference between these two will present itself in [Backup seed step](##Backup-seed)
+At first it might seem that both options are doing exactly the same, real difference between these two will present itself in [Backup seed step](##Backup-seed)

 ### Recovery from mnemonic